By David H. Rahm, M.D.

 Decrease Symptoms of Lactose Intolerance.
 Fermented milk products such as yogurt, can help decrease the symptoms of lactose intolerance including nausea, cramps, bloating and gas.
 Individuals with lactose intolerance do not produce enough lactase, the enzyme needed to digest lactose, the natural sugar found in milk and dairy products.
 Probiotics that contain Lactobacillus reduce lactose content by predigesting some of the lactose and metabolizing it into lactic acid thereby decreasing the symptoms of lactose intolerance.

 Rebalance the GI Tract After Antibiotics.
+Probiotics for women restore bacteria lost due to antibiotics.
 Many antibiotics used today are not targeted but medium and broad spectrum.
 That means they kill bacteria without prejudice – killing both the bad and the beneficial bacteria that reside in the gastrointestinal tract.

 Upsetting the natural balance in the digestive tract causes all sorts of digestive problems.
 But, the most common complaint associated with these medications is antibiotic-associated diarrhea.
 In fact, this negative effect is the number one reason why patients discontinue antibiotic therapy.